shihtiy-tw/shihtiy-tw.github.io/_posts/2023-05-13-instance-status-check-system-time-dhcp.md

 ## Explanation

-Let's go thought what is DHCP and how does DHCP work, what value we can check in DHCP lease and the IP lifetime on the network interface.
+Let's go through what is DHCP and how DHCP works, what value we can check in DHCP lease and the IP lifetime on the network interface.

 ### What is DHCP and how does DHCP work?